Indian diaspora: Indonesia

-The inflow of major Indian investments in Indonesia starting in the late 1970s drew a fresh wave of Indian investors and managers to this country.
-This group of entrepreneurs and business professionals has further expanded over the past two decades and now includes engineers, consultants, chartered accountants, bankers and other professionals.

-The Indian community is very well regarded in Indonesia, is generally prosperous, and includes individuals holding senior positions in local and multinational companies.

 Due to economic factors, most traders and businessmen among PIOs have over past decades moved to Jakarta from outlying areas such as Medan and Surabaya.
 Almost half the Indian Community in Indonesia is now Jakarta-based; it is estimated that the population of Jakarta's Indian community is about 19,000.
-There are six main social or professional associations in Jakarta's Indian PIO/NRI community.
-Gandhi Seva Loka (formerly known as Bombay Merchants Association) is a charitable institution run by the Sindhi community and is engaged mainly in educational and social activities.
-The India Club is a social organisation of PIO/NRI professionals.
-An Indian Women's Association brings together PIO/NRI spouses and undertakes charitable activities.
-There is a Gurudwara Prabandhak Committee in Jakarta and Sindhis as well, Sikhs are associated with Gurudwara activities.
-The Economic Association of Indonesia and India (ECAII) brings together leading entrepreneurs from the Indian community with the objective of promoting bilateral economic relations, but it has been largely inactive.
-Finally, there is the Indonesian Chapter of the Institute of Chartered Accountants of India (ICAI).

 Malaysia

 Former World No. 1 of women's squash, Malaysia's Nicol David, is of Chindian descent.

 Malaysia has one of the world's largest overseas Indian and overseas Chinese populations.
 Most Indians migrated to Malaysia as plantation labourers under British rule.
 They are a significant minority ethnic group, making up 8% or 2,410,000 as 2017 of the Malaysian population.
 85% of these people are Tamil-speaking.
 They have retained their languages and religion – 88% of ethnic Indians in Malaysia identify as Hindus.
 A minority number of the population are Sikhs and Muslims.

 There is also a small community of Indian origin, the Chitty, who are the descendants of only Tamil traders who had emigrated before 1500 CE.
 Considering themselves Tamil, speaking Malay, and practicing Hinduism, the Chittys number about 200,000 today.